GMercury/alx-higher_level_programming/0x02-python-import_modules/README.md

 # 0x02.
-Python - import & modules
+Python - import & modules ALX Python

 In this project, I am introduced to python modules.